 “You saw me stab you,” Isabelle said, tears running down her face.

 “No,” Scarlet said.
-“I saw the Usurper stabbed me.
+“I saw the Usurper stab me.
 You stopped him.”

 “Could you sense his thoughts?”
 Wardyn asked.